joao9913/mql5-strategy-development/Include/VantedgeTrading/Trading Strategies/MACrossover.md

+# MACrossover.mqh

+Uses two moving averages to identify a crossover between them.

-## MARetest.mqh
+## Entry Criteria

-    - Checks if price is above/below the MA for a certain (lookback) number of candles
+    - Short MA needs to be below/above the Long MA for a certain number of candles
+    - Waits for a crossover of the short MA over the long MA
+    - Enters on the cross

+## Stop-Loss

-    - If true, checks when price retests the MA
+    - If long, below the MAs
-    - If price was above and touches the MA, enters long
+    - If short, above the MAs
-    - If price was below and touches the MA, enters short
-    - Uses the atr and a multiplier to place the stop loss
+    - Uses atr multiplier to place the stop loss

+## Take-Profit

+    - 1:2 Risk-To-Reward Ratio

+## Input Variables

+    - ShortMAPeriod     - Shorter MA Period
+    - LongMAPeriod      - Longer MA Period
+    - Lookback          - How many candles does the short MA need to be above/below the long MA
+    - ATRMultiplier     - Stoploss ATR Multiplier

-### Pairs/Markets
+## Pairs/Markets

     - To Be Optimized